FlamTeam/flamedisx/docs/source/blocks.md

 ### Static attributes
 `static_attributes` is a tuple of strings of Block attributes that should be exposed in the source.
 Setting one of these attributes in the Source will override their value.

-For example, the `UniformConstantEnergy` block [TODO: LINK!] has the `energies` and `rates_vs_energy` attributes to specify the x and y values of the source's discretized energy spectrum.
+For example, the `FixedShapeEnergySpectrum` block [TODO: LINK!] has the `energies` and `rates_vs_energy` attributes to specify the x and y values of the source's discretized energy spectrum.
 Users can then write:

 ```python
 import flamedisx as fd